Michael-Baas/googleITSupportTraining/bitsAndBytesOfNetworking.md

 1. Physical Layer
   * The physical layer is responsible for the physical cable or wireless connection between network nodes.
 It defines the connector, the electrical cable or wireless technology connecting the devices, and is responsible for transmission of the raw data, which is simply a series of 0s and 1s, while taking care of bit rate control.

-Acronyms to remember the layers:
+### Acronyms to remember the layers:
 Please Do Not Throw Away Sausage Pizza - Bottom to Top (physical to Application) All People Seem to Need Data Processing - Top to bottom

 Ethernet is a Datalink layer level protocol.

+`How are data transmitted across a copper wire?`
+* Through a process called Modulation, which is a way of varying the voltage across the cable to send signals, when used for computer networks this type of modulation is called *Line Coding*